 The Trusts Corporation administers a Car Loan Scheme for ministers.
-The application form is available on the PCV website (https://pcv.org.au/resources/trusts-corporation/) but some of the information they provide about the scheme is reproduced below for your information.
+The application form is available on the PCV website: https://pcv.org.au/resources/trusts-corporation/ in the document Ministers Car Loan Application Form but some of the information they provide about the scheme is reproduced below for your information.